GChaviraJr/liri-node-app/README.md

 # liri-node-app

+“I am making my contributions/ submissions to this project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.”

 Liri is able to receive key commands in terminal and output data depending on what you ask it.

 Key Commands and what they do: movie-this <enter movie title>